 Sealing a California juvenile court record provides you with the same benefits as sealing an adult record.
 You may seal a juvenile arrest record if:

-- as an adult, you have not been convicted of any crimes of moral turpitude (that is, a crime involving dishonesty or immoral behavior), AND
+- as an adult, you have not been convicted of any crimes of moral turpitude (that is, a crime involving dishonesty or immoral behavior); and

 - there is no pending civil litigation based on the juvenile incident.